msdpalam/openai-playground/README.md

 When I am sharing the examples, I will be searching for examples, all over the web and will running in my environment first to learn from it and then to share it hear as a reference, in case it becomes handy.
 If I am not quoting the original author, it will be accidental.
 I deeply respect all the authors and their contribution in the community and if I am sharing, it is purely for learning purposes.
 I will try my best to share the reference for all contents I review.

+I also do not represent any vendor, the example I am using, just happend to be more accessible at this time